REST API definition

 }

 All elements in the response are processed as native variables in JavaScript.
-They can be accessed, for example, like this:
+They can be accessed, for example, in this way:

-response.status.message // <--- obtaining the value from the `message` field, containing the response message, e.g. "Accepted"
+response.status.message // <--- get the value from the `message` field, containing the response message, e.g. "Accepted"

-response.headers.language // <--- obtaining the value of the return header named `language`
+response.headers.language // <--- get the value of the return header named `language`

 Exception definition

-In the case of a return code other than 2XX we will get a catchable exception.
-For example in a situation with code 404 (service unavailable or incorrect address), code 405 (invalid method) or code 500 (internal server error on the service side).
+In the case of a return code other than 2XX, we will get an exception that can be handled.
+E.g. in the case of code 404 (service unavailable or incorrect address), code 405 (invalid method), or code 500 (internal service error).

-To verify whether this is an exception to handle ourselves, we can check if the caught item has the fields we are interested in.
+To verify whether this is an exception to be handled by us, we can check whether the caught element has the fields we are interested in.

 Request definition